-Finally, in Article 6.7, the IBA Rules of Evidence make clear that it is the arbitral tribunal, not the tribunal-appointed expert, who is to determine the issues in the case.
+Article 6.7 makes clear that it is the arbitral tribunal, and not the tribunal-appointed expert, who is to determine the issues in the case.
 That Article provides that a tribunal-appointed expert's report "and its conclusions shall be assessed by the Arbitral Tribunal with due regard to all circumstances of the case".

-Article 7 - Inspection
+Article 7-Inspection

-Article 7 is a simple provision, making possible inspections of relevant site, property, machinery or any other goods, samples, systems, processes or documents that may help the decision-making process, wherever they may be located.
+Article 7 provides for inspections of relevant site, property, machinery or any other goods, samples, systems, processes or documents that may help the decision-making process, wherever they may be located.
 Such inspections most frequently occur in construction arbitrations, in which the arbitral tribunal visits the construction site in dispute.